 It has been documented that clinicians poorly adhere to the best available evidence in the management of otitis media in Aboriginal populations and in adhering to culturally safe practices.

-This proposed research will determine the barriers and facilitators that primary health care staff (AHW’s, GP’s and Nurses) based at KAMSC remote clinics face to adhering to evidence based recommendations in the management of Otitis Media and in implementing a culturally safe practice.
+This proposed research will determine the barriers and facilitators that primary health care staff (AHW’s, GP’s and Nurses) based at KAMS remote clinics face to adhering to evidence based recommendations in the management of Otitis Media and in implementing a culturally safe practice.
 This research will assess the policies and practices needed to address these issues.

 - Mo Al-Timimie